-TRADITIONAL AND INUIT LEARNING
+TRADITIONAL INUIT LEARNING

-Prior to the 1960s, most children learned skills through observation, practice, and everyday experiences integrated into daily life.
-They moved very quickly from childhood to adulthood.
-For a young man, an ability to hunt and travel successfully signalled his readiness to become a husband because he could now support and feed his own family.
-For a young woman, knowledge of traditional skills, such as sewing tents and clothing (both essential tools for hunting) and caring for children, made her more desirable as a wife.
+Prior to the era when Inuit attended government schools, children learned skills through observation, practice, and everyday experiences integrated into daily life.
+They also moved very quickly from childhood to adulthood.
+For a young man, an ability to hunt successfully signalled his readiness to become a husband because he could now support and feed his own family.
+For a young woman, knowledge of traditional skills, such as sewing tents and clothing and caring for children, made her more desirable as a wife.
 Young couples usually lived with one set of parents for several years until they were self-sufficient.
-July Papatsie, an Inuk artist, recalled during his QTC interview in 2008 that "We are very good with our hands because we had to be.
-That's why a man who did not know how to make an iglu could not marry a wife and a woman who could not sew could not marry a man."10
+As July Papatsie, an Inuit artist, recalled during his QTC interview in 2008, "We are very good with our hands because we had to be.
+That's why a man who did not know how to make an iglu could not marry a wife and a woman who could not sew could not marry a man."

-The process of learning in Inuit families is described in Heather McGregor's book, Inuit Education and Schools in the Eastern Arctic.
-Learning by observation, practice, and 'being' transferred Inuit knowledge to children about the environment, personal responsibilities, and beliefs that persisted across generations.11 It also placed Elders in a position of authority.
-Asked how he learned to hunt, Qimmiataq Nungusuituk described going on hunting trips with his father.
-He said, "We didn't like asking too many questions, so we had to learn how by seeing what they do."12 Girls worked side by side with their mothers and grandmothers.
-Nangag Idlout of Resolute described her experience of learning to sew at the age of nine, stating, "Because our parents were perfectionists when we were growing up, we had to do everything properly.
-We had to imitate them, to get it done the way they do, because you have to stretch the pelts properly in order to fit them as clothes.
-Those are the things we start learning."13
+The process of learning in Inuit families is fully and eloquently described in Heather McGregor's book, Inuit Education and Schools in the Eastern Arctic.
+Learning by observation, practice, and "being" gave Inuit knowledge about their environment, personal responsibilities, and beliefs that persisted across generations.
+It also placed Elders in a position of authority.
+Asked at the QTC hearings how he learned to hunt, Qimmiataq Nungusuituk described going on hunting trips with his father and stated that, "We didn't like asking too many questions so we had to learn how by seeing what they do."
+Girls worked side by side with their mothers and grandmothers.
+Nangaq Idlout of Resolute described her experience of learning to sew at the age of nine, stating, "Because our parents were perfectionists when we were growing up, we had to do everything properly.

+We had to imitate them, to get it done the way they do, because you have to stretch the pelts properly in order to fit them as clothes, and those are the things we start learning."